adamkocsis/Rcourse/2_Advanced_Beginner/03_character_strings/simple_strings.md

 ![img]({{site.url}}{{site.baseurl}}/images/R_quote_console.png)

-*If you ever see this unexpectedly, then you either need to complete the expression byentering the closing member of the symbol pair, or you can cancel this statement with the `ESC` key. (or `Ctrl`+`C` in a UNIX terminal)*
+*If you ever see this unintentionally, then you either need to complete the expression by entering the closing member of the symbol pair, or you can cancel this statement with the `ESC` key. (or `Ctrl`+`C` in a UNIX terminal)*

 # Characters vs. Character strings